-Minds in Bloom is pleased to welcome guest blogger Natalie Hunter who offers some ideas about how to encourage curiosity.
-I especially appreciate the tips under, "Expect More."
+Minds in Bloom is pleased to welcome guest blogger Natalie Hunter, who offers some tips to foster curiosity.
+I especially appreciate the tips under “Expect More.”

 Real conversation grows vocabulary, interest in the world, and even the brain itself.
 According to Sean Brotherson of North Dakota State University, “Healthy development of a child’s brain is built on the small moments that parents and caregivers experience as they interact with a child.”
 In other words, talking with children is one of the best ways to foster learning.

 Create opportunities for kids to discuss the world around them and how they can make a difference.
 As children are empowered to make decisions and express their own ideas, they discover and establish their own interests.
 They develop the sense that their opinions and actions count.